Étienne Gilson: Work

 Gilson undertook an in-depth analysis of Thomism from a historical perspective.
 To Gilson, Thomism is certainly not identical with scholasticism in the pejorative sense, but rather a revolt against it.
 Gilson considered the philosophy of his own era to be deteriorating into a discipline which would signal humanity's abdication of the right to judge and rule nature, relegating humanity into a mere part of nature, which in turn would give the green light for the most reckless of social adventures to play havoc with human lives and institutions.
 Against "systems" of philosophy, Gilson was convinced that a revival of the philosophy of Thomas Aquinas would lead to the way out of that danger zone.

-In his time, Gilson was the leading scholar of the history of medieval philosophy as well as a highly regarded philosopher in his own right.
-His works continue to be reprinted and studied today.